 If you intend to run very large cases, with millions of particles, you should consider GPUs with larger memory size.

-It is important to note that all the 3090 and 4090 cards have poor double precision but considerable memory bandwidth performance.
-This means they will perform very well when simulating only spherical particles, but very poorly with shaped particles.
+Consider cards that have poor double precision, but considerable memory bandwidth performance.
+This means that they will perform very well when simulating only spherical particles, but very poorly with shaped particles.
 This is a critical point when you are deciding which card to purchase.

 For simulation with only SPH elements, choose a GPU with high single-precision performance and higher memory bandwidth so you will speed up your simulations.
 GPUs with larger memory allow you to run bigger cases with millions of SPH elements, so keep it in mind when selecting the hardware.